 A good tagline is a short one that can say a lot.
-For example, Coca-Cola uses “Open Happiness” as its tagline, and it says all a customer needs to read to buy one.
+For example, Coca-Cola uses “Open Happiness” as its website tagline, saying all customers need to read to buy one.

 Tip 2: Keep It Simple

-Your tagline should be simple and easy to read and understand, clearly, when the communication is easy, your mission is understood by more customers, and as a result, you will succeed in marketing.
+Your tagline should be simple and easy to read and understand when the communication is easy, your mission is understood by more customers, and as a result, you will succeed in marketing.